14 Questions Anyone Leasing a Car Should Ask

 You might be responsible for fees including excess mileage, damage, and more.
 Ensure you clarify all the potential end-of-lease fees with the dealer.

-13. How can I negotiate a car lease effectively?
+13. How can I negotiate the best lease deal?

 Before revealing your intention to lease, negotiate a reasonable purchase price for the car.
 If a dealer knows from the start that you plan to lease, they might use leasing terms to mask the actual sale price of the car.
 Comparing offers from different dealers on the same model can also be effective, as manufacturers usually offer the same lease program for each model.

-14. How can I buy a leased car at the end of the lease?
+14. Should I buy my leased car at the end of the term?